Brown Bear Cake

 - Prepare cake mixes according to package directions.
 Pour 3 cups batter into a greased and floured 2-qt. round baking dish.
 Pour 1-1/2 cups batter into a greased and floured 1-qt. ovenproof bowl.
 Using remaining batter, fill six greased jumbo muffin cups and four greased regular muffin cups two-thirds full.

-- Bake cupcakes for 18-20 minutes and cakes for 40-45 minutes at 350° or until a toothpick inserted near the center comes out clean.
+- Bake cupcakes for 18-20 minutes and cakes for 40-45 minutes at 350° or until a toothpick inserted in the center comes out clean.
 Cool cupcakes for 5 minutes and cakes for 10 minutes before removing from pans to wire racks to cool completely.

 - In a large bowl, beat the cream cheese and butter until smooth.
 Add the confectioners' sugar, cocoa and milk; beat until smooth.
 Frost tops and sides of cakes and cupcakes.
 Tint 2-1/4 cups coconut dark brown; tint remaining coconut light brown.